mytuo1/techproposal/README.md

-### Technical Proposal: Agentic AI for Strategic Conference Planning (450-500 Words)
+### Technical Proposal: Agentic AI for Strategic Conference Planning

 The Agentic AI for Strategic Conference Planning is a robust, multi-agent system implemented in Python using LangGraph, designed for seamless integration with IBM WatsonX Orchestrate.
 This system comprises five specialized agents to deliver personalized, cost-effective, and strategically aligned event recommendations for Crowdstrike employees.
 Below, we detail the technical architecture, agent functionalities, integrations with enterprise systems (Aha!, EPM, Amplitude), and supporting diagrams.